Sheet bend: Method

 One type of weaver's knot is topologically equivalent to a sheet bend, but is tied (usually in smaller stuff) with a different approach.
 Sheet bends are also used for netting.

-Notice that, to have any strength, the two free ends should end up on the same side of the knot (see below).
-Under even moderate load, a left-hand sheet bend will quickly slip and release completely.
+The Ashley Book of Knots states that a left-hand sheet bend (where the two free ends are on opposite sides of the knot) is inferior to the regular sheet bend.

+More recent testing on the left-hand bowline has shown that there is little difference in strength between it and the regular bowline,.
+While that research does not directly address bends, but since a bowline is a sheet bend on a bight, it does suggest that it is plausible that there is little difference in strength between the left-hand sheet bend and regular sheet bend.

 Double sheet bend

 When lines are of unequal diameter or rigidity it is necessary for security to "double" the sheet bend by making an additional round turn below the first and again bringing the working end back under itself.
 The free ends should end up on the same side of the knot for maximum strength.

 Security

 A study of 8 different bends using climbing rope of equal diameter said the sheet bend was weak.
 In one test, it pulled apart with less than half the tension that other knots withstood.
 The authors recommend "2 half hitches on the bend back line and overhand knot on turn thru line."
 Even with these, it was always a bottom performer and the double sheet bend did little better.
 However, the butterfly bend did the best.

 After performing security testing, Ashley wrote with regard to the Sheet Bend: "Some readers may be surprised to find the Sheet Bend with so low a rating, but these tests were made in exceptionally slippery material.
 The Sheet Bend is the most practical of bends and quite secure enough for ordinary purposes."